How to Pick Stocks: Fundamentals vs. Technicals

 Fundamental analysis attempts to identify stocks offering strong growth potential at a good price by examining the underlying company's business, as well as conditions within its industry or in the broader economy.
 Investors have traditionally used fundamental analysis for longer-term trades, relying on metrics like earnings per share (EPS), price-to-earnings (P/E) ratio, P/E growth, and dividend yield.

-Technical analysis, on the other hand, bypasses the underlying company's fundamentals and instead looks for statistical patterns on stock charts that might foretell future price and volume moves.
+Technical analysis, on the other hand, bypasses the underlying company's fundamentals and instead looks for statistical patterns on stock charts that might foretell future price moves.
 The idea here is that stock prices already reflect all the publicly available information about a particular company, so there's nothing to be gained from poring over a balance sheet, income statement, or other financial information.
-Given the focus on price and volume moves, traders have traditionally used technical analysis for shorter-term trades.
+Given the focus on price and volume moves, traders have traditionally used technical analysis for shorter-term trades or to help identify entry prices on stocks where fundamental analysis has already been performed.

 But does it have to be an either/or proposition?